 - 1. Definition of Development Tract.
 A Development Tract is any lot or group of contiguous lots owned or controlled by the same person or entity, assembled for the purpose of a single development including one or more principal buildings. - 2.
 Tract Area.
 Development Tract area is the cumulative area of all contiguous lots that the site is composed of.
-Development Tract area does not include existing or proposed right-of-way, whether dedicated or not dedicated to public use. - 3.
-Permitted Building Types.
+Development Tract area does not include existing or proposed right-of-way, whether dedicated or not dedicated to public use. - Permitted Building Types.
 A Development Tract may include a combination of Building Types as permitted in each of the Oak Grove Park Districts in Section 9.10 that are assembled on an individual lot or group of contiguous lots for the purpose of a single development. - 4.
 Access.
-All Development Tracts must be accessed from a public street with a minimum frontage of 50 feet. - 5.
-Thoroughfares and Street Frontage.
-Internal streets and pathways within a Development Tract must meet the type and design requirements for each Oak Grove Park Districts on the Regulating Plan and in Section 9.7.B.
+All Development Tracts must be accessed from a public or publicly accessible street with a minimum frontage of 50 feet. - 5.
+Street Frontage.
+Internal streets and pathways within a Development Tract must meet the type and design requirements for each Oak Grove Park District on the Regulating Plan and in Section 9.7.B.
 Street frontage requirement are determined by each Building Type and streets within the Development Tract may be public or private. - 6.
 Outdoor Amenity Space.
-The amount of outdoor amenity space provided within the Development Tract is the cumulative land area of outdoor amenity space required for the total number and types of building that the site is composed of.
-The type of outdoor amenity space may be any combination of those permitted under Section 9.6. - B. Development Types.
+The amount of Outdoor Amenity Space provided within the Development Tract is the cumulative land area of Outdoor Amenity Space required for the total number and types of buildings of which the site is composed.
+The type of Outdoor Amenity Space may be any combination of those permitted under Section 9.6. - B. Development Types.
 The types of development permitted in the Oak Grove Park Districts are identified below: - 1.
 General Industrial Development.
-A development containing multiple fabrication, flex, or general industrial uses permitted in the underlying zoning district and building types in accordance with design standards in Section 9.4.A. - 2.
-General Commercial Development A development containing multiple commercial uses permitted in the underlying zoning district and building types in accordance with design standards in Section 9.4.A. - 3.
+A development containing multiple fabrication, flex, or general industrial uses permitted in the underlying zoning district and building types in accordance with design standards in Section 9.4.C. - 2.
+General Commercial Development A development containing multiple commercial uses permitted in the underlying zoning district and building types in accordance with design standards in Section 9.4.C. - 3.
 Mixed Use Development.
 A development containing multiple residential, nonresidential, and mixed-use building types.
-Mixed Use Developments may include a combination of uses and building types permitted in the underlying zoning district and subject to all applicable building type standards in Section 9.4.A.
+Mixed Use Developments may include a combination of uses and building types permitted in the underlying zoning district and in accordance with design standards in Section 9.4.C.

 - 4. General Residential Development.
-A development containing multiple residential building types and community or civic buildings permitted in the underlying zoning district and subject in design standards in Section 9.4.A. - 5.
+A development containing multiple residential building types and community or civic buildings permitted in the underlying zoning district and in accordance with design standards in Section 9.4.C. - 5.
 Pocket Neighborhoods.
-A residential development containing a cohesive cluster of small dwelling units gathered around a variety of common buildings and open space amenities.
-Where specified in the Oak Grove Districts, the following Pocket Neighborhood Development Types are permitted: - a.
+A residential development containing a cohesive cluster of small dwelling units gathered around a variety of common buildings and Outdoor Amenity Spaces.
+Where specified in the Oak Grove Districts, the following Pocket Neighborhood Development types are permitted: - a.
 Cottage Court.
 A Pocket Neighborhood Development and community of small private homes arranged around a common courtyard which takes the place of private yard space and becomes an important community-enhancing element of the Development Tract.
 Cottage Courts may also have shared community garden plots, parking courts, and recreation buildings and facilities. - b.
 Housing Cooperative.
 A Pocket Neighborhood Development and community of small private homes clustered around shared buildings and community spaces.
 Each attached or detached single family home has traditional amenities, including a private kitchen.
 Shared spaces typically feature a common house, which may include a large kitchen and dining area, laundry, and assembly spaces.
-Other shared spaces include community garden plots, recreational fields, parking courts, and shared work spaces.
+Other shared spaces may include community garden plots, recreational fields, parking courts, and shared work spaces.